House of Dextra: Cross-embodied Co-design for Dexterous Hands: Experiments

 \textbf{Sim-to-Real Transfer.} To demonstrate our framework's real-world applicability, we conduct zero-shot blind deployment from simulation to reality.
 We use the best found design to deploy a blind policy with our random rotation objects within our domain randomization constraints.
 Three co-design embodiments are shown to show hardware tractability of our modular setup and show design tradeoffs.
 One baseline anthropomorphic hand is also deployed sim-to-real for comparison.
-We deploy the policy zero shot, open loop with no state feedback of the object type and no object position.
+We deploy the policy zero-shot, closed loop with proprioception without state feedback of the object type/position.
 Only encoder information of servo motors and the morphology encoding are used as the observation.